 On October 15, 2002, a jury returned a verdict of \$29.6 million against us in a Minnesota State Court action entitled Lester Building Systems, a division of Butler Manufacturing Company, and Lester's' of Minnesota, Inc., v.
 Louisiana-Pacific Corporation and Canton Lumber Company.
-On December 13, 2002, the District of Oregon, which maintains jurisdiction over the nationwide OSB class action referred to above permanently enjoined the Minnesota state trial court from entering judgment against LP with respect to \$11.2 million of the verdict that related to siding that was subject to the nationwide OSB siding settlement.
-Lester's has appealed this injunction to the Ninth Circuit Court of Appeals.
+On December 13, 2002, the District of Oregon, which maintains jurisdiction over the nationwide OSB class action permanently enjoined the Minnesota state trial court from entering judgment against LP with respect to \$11.2 million of the verdict that related to siding that was subject to the nationwide OSB siding settlement.
+Lester's had appealed this injunction to the Ninth Circuit Court of Appeals.
 Subsequently, on January 27, 2003, the Minnesota state trial court entered judgment against LP in the amount of \$20.1 million, representing the verdict amount plus costs and interest less the enjoined amount.
-We believe that the judgment is erroneous in significant respects and filed a Notice of Appeal in the Minnesota State Court of Appeals.
-On February 17, 2004, the Minnesota State Court of Appeals affirmed the judgment entered by the trial court.
-We filed a Petition for Review with the Minnesota State Supreme Court.
-On April 28, 2004, the Minnesota State Supreme Court denied our petition for review and the trial court's judgment will become final.
+That judgment became final and LP satisfied that judgment during the second quarter of 2004.
+The enjoined amount was not paid as part of that satisfaction of judgment because the injunction remains in place pending the appeal by Lester's.
 Based upon the information currently available, we believe that any liability related to this case is adequately provided for in the financial statements and will not have a material adverse effect on our financial position, results of operations, cash flows or liquidity.